 Base management fee.
 The base management fee is calculated and payable quarterly in arrears and equals an annual rate of 1.75% of our "Total Equity Base."
-"Total Equity Base" is defined as the NAV of our shares of common stock and the paid-in capital of our preferred stock, if any.
-The base management fee is paid by our holders of common stock and is not paid by holders of preferred stock, if any, or the holders of any other types of securities that we may issue.
+"Total Equity Base" is defined as the NAV of our Shares and the paid-in capital of our preferred stock, if any.
+The base management fee is paid by our stockholders and is not paid by holders of preferred stock, if any, or the holders of any other types of securities that we may issue.
 Because no part of the base management fee is based on funds borrowed by us, the base management fee will not increase when we borrow funds.
-However, the base management fee will increase if we issue preferred stock, including the Series A Term Preferred Stock in this offering.
+However, the base management fee will increase if we issue preferred stock.

 Incentive fee.
 The incentive fee is calculated and payable quarterly in arrears and equals 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a preferred return, or "hurdle," of 2.00% of our NAV (8.00% annualized) and a "catch up" feature.
 The amount of the incentive fee is not affected by any realized or unrealized losses that we may suffer.
 See "Management - Management Fee and Incentive Fee."
 No incentive fee is payable to the Advisor on capital gains, whether realized or unrealized.

-OFS Advisor agreed to waive certain fees in connection with the IPO.
-For the period commencing upon October 10, 2018 (the consummation of our IPO) and ending January 31, 2019, OFS Advisor has agreed to irrevocably waive the base management fee, without recourse against or reimbursement by the Company.
-For the period commencing upon October 10, 2018 (the consummation of our IPO) and ending October 31, 2018, OFS Advisor irrevocably waived the incentive fee, without recourse against or reimbursement by the Company.
+OFS Advisor has agreed to waive certain fees in connection with this offering.
+For the period commencing upon the consummation of this offering and ending January 31, 2019, OFS Advisor has agreed to irrevocably waive the base management fee, without recourse against or reimbursement by the Company.
+For the period commencing upon the incentive fee, without recourse against or reimbursement by the Company.
+For the period commencing upon the incentive fee, without recourse against or reimbursement by the Company.
+For the period commencing upon the incentive fee, without recourse against or reimbursement by the Company.
+For the period commencing upon the incentive fee, without recourse against or reimbursement by the Company.
 See "Management - Management Fee and Incentive Fee."